Wrought Iron Moose Book Ends

 Avoid piling books haphazardly, because it can result in lost literature and damaged covers.
 Keep all of your favorite books safe, by using use these spectacular book saving wrought iron bookends with the Moose design!

 This striking Moose design works well with any traditional, country or modern home decor.
 Each Moose bookend stands 6 and one fourth inches high and 5 inches wide.
 The bottom features a solid metal black plate.
 The top is adorned in a 2 dimensional Moose design silhouette.
 Black wrought iron goes perfectly with any color scheme.

 Showcase your book collection in beautiful everyday wrought iron decor!
 Even if your home is lacking in wrought iron, these black wrought iron Moose bookends will fit in with their sensational and graceful Moose design.

-Every iron Moose bookend is crafted by hand in the United States.
+Every iron Moose bookend is crafted by hand.
 The wrought iron adds weight to ensure they won’t tip or fall off high shelves or other surfaces.

 The wrought iron is covered in an attractive baked on black powder coat finish for a look that is basic and rich.

 Wrought iron Moose bookends are sold as a set of 2 (you are purchasing two items)